-A vital practice to ensure your safety equipment is in working order while out on site, sourcing the right calibration specialist can make all the different.
+A vital practice to ensure your safety equipment is in working order while out on-site, sourcing the right calibration specialist can make all the difference.

 In regards to gas detection, the user needs to be made aware of the presence of hazardous gases in the vicinity; incorrect readings (or non at all) can mean life or death.